docker/docs/docker-for-mac/networking.md

 #### I want to connect from a container to a service on the host

-The Mac has a changing IP address (or none if you have no network access).
+The host has a changing IP address (or none if you have no network access).
 From 18.03 onwards our recommendation is to connect to the special Mac-only DNS name `host.docker.internal`, which resolves to the internal IP address used by the host.